mattermost/mattermost-handbook/operations/operations/publishing/publishing-guidelines/voice-tone-and-writing-style-guidelines.md

 An exception is Customer Education content which can be written in first or second person to keep the audience focused and interested.

+For example:
+> While Mattermost provides options to make mobile deployment as easy as possible, it will take time and iteration.
+>
+>We are here to [support](https://link-to-support-section) you.

+as opposed to
+> Deploying the Mattermost Mobile App will take time and iteration.

 **Voice**

 Use active voice in preference to passive voice.
 Active voice has the subject of a sentence doing the action.
 In passive voice, the subject has an action done to it.